 Copyright 2013 James Marsh

-Condition are good.
 Very good hatches continue to take place.
-We received another good report from a customer fishing this past week.
+We received four good reports from customers fishing this past week.
 Our pre-rigged in tandem, midge larva and pupa flies are very popular here along with our sculpin and leech streamers.
 As almost always, hatchery creek is providing some very good opportunity for those learning to fly fish.

 Afternoon Water Temperature: 60 (downstream)